- 1 Best inflatable air mattress

 The mattress allows the individual to adjust the air flow in or out of individual chambers.
 This means people can adjust the comfort, softness/firmness of the mattress depending on the day.
 Also if two people are on the mattress together they are able to adjust their side of the bed to suit themselves.

 - For low a low end inflatable air mattress you can get one at a local department store or camping equipment store.

 - For a higher end unit which you’d be more likely to use on a day-to-day basis as your primary mattress check with furniture and mattress stores as well as on the Internet.

 Like anything else quality varies directly with cost, and you will find air mattresses from a few dollars up to a thousand for an adjustable one.

-One of the best features offered by an inflatable air mattress is it’s ability to adjust the firmness.
+One of the best features offered by the best inflatable air mattress for camping is it’s ability to adjust the firmness.
 While some will come with reinforced sides, a layer of foam on top and more bells and whistles, all possess the simple feature of being filled with air

 A mattress filled with air is really the only mattress that can accommodate almost any requirement a person might need for a good nights sleep.
 Whether you’re suffering from aches and pains or lower back pain, you can modify the firmness of the air mattress to help you have a wonderful nights sleep, and rejuvenate for the next day.

 Looking for a sleeping bag instead?
 Have a look at our list of the best backpacking sleeping bags.